zbynekdrlik/obs-yt-player/THREAD_PROGRESS.md

 - This is a BREAKING CHANGE - users need to update their OBS source references
 - Old source names (video, title) won't work anymore
 - New source names follow pattern: [instance]_video and [instance]_title
+- Instance folders are now protected by .gitignore